Consular Affairs-Appointment Eligible Family Member Adjudicator Program

 To meet the projected growth in visa demand, the U.S. Department of State will supplement its current Limited Non-Career Appointments (LNA) Consular Adjudicator hiring program with a new hiring program for qualified Appointment Eligible Family Members (AEFMs) from all agencies under Chief of Mission authority.

-This pilot AEFM Consular Adjudicator program (AEFM/CA), coordinated by the Bureau of Consular Affairs, will provide opportunities for AEFMs who are at least 21 years of age to fill entry-level Consular Adjudicator positions at selected posts.
+The pilot Consular Affairs-Appointment Eligible Family Member (CA-AEFM) Adjudicator Program, coordinated by the Bureau of Consular Affairs, will provide opportunities for AEFMs who are at least 21 years of age to fill entry-level Consular Adjudicator positions at selected posts.
 Candidates must successfully pass the current Board of Examiners (BEX) assessment process used to qualify for a Consular Adjudicator position.
 Once certified, AEFMs can then apply for CA positions on a post-by-post basis.
 For questions, email AEFM-CA-Questions@state.gov.

 After passing the written and oral assessments and obtaining a Top Secret security clearance, AEFMs will be placed on a hiring register managed by Consular Affairs.